At a Glance

 Sacred Heights and Royal Legacy – Swayambhunath and Kathmandu Durbar Square

-Your day begins with a morning visit to Swayambhunath, the “Monkey Temple.”
-Perched atop a forested hill, this stupa is among the oldest and most revered in the Kathmandu Valley.
-The walk up its stone steps is an act of pilgrimage, rewarded with sweeping views of the valley below.
-Here, prayer flags dance in the wind, monkeys play among the temples, and the scent of incense hangs in the air.
-It’s a place to pause, reflect, and offer quiet thanks.
+Your day begins after breakfast with a visit to Swayambhunath, also known as the “Monkey Temple.”
+Perched atop a forested hill, this ancient stupa is one of the oldest and most sacred sites in the Kathmandu Valley.
+The climb up its stone steps is a pilgrimage in itself, rewarded with panoramic views of the valley below.
+Prayer flags flutter in the breeze, monkeys dart between temples, and the air is filled with the scent of incense—creating a peaceful space for reflection and gratitude.

 Trekking Team Group Accomodation